matplotlib/matplotlib/doc/users/navigation_toolbar.rst

     the right mouse button to zoom, dragging it to a new position.
     The x axis will be zoomed in proportionate to the rightward movement and zoomed out proportionate to the leftward movement.
-    Ditto for the yaxis and up/down motions.
+    Ditto for the y axis and up/down motions.
 The point under your mouse when you begin the zoom remains stationary, allowing you to zoom to an arbitrary point in the figure.
-You can use the modifier keys 'x', 'y' or 'CONTROL' to constrain the zoom to the x axes, the y axes, or aspect ratio preserve, respectively.
+You can use the modifier keys 'x', 'y' or 'CONTROL' to constrain the zoom to the x axis, the y axis, or aspect ratio preserve, respectively.

     With polar plots, the pan and zoom functionality behaves differently.
 The radius axis labels can be dragged using the left